Table of Contents

 Being obese is associated with an increased risk for obesity-related comorbidities and has an increased rate of overall mortality.
 Due to the broad nature of the comorbidities, it is best to break them down by organ system and by risk factors.

 Cardio: There is an increased risk for cardiac disease related to coronary artery disease, essential hypertension, cardiomyopathy, and ventricular hypertrophy.
-There is a two-fold increase in the risk for heart failure.
+There is a two-fold increase in the risk of heart failure.

 CNS: Current evidence shows that men with obesity are likely to experience a hemorrhagic and ischemic stroke, but this hasn’t been proved in women.
 The obese are more likely to have raised intracranial hypertension.
 The lateral cutaneous nerve is more likely to be impinged causing meralgia paresthetica.